UV Index in Alaska (AK)

 Seasonal UV Patterns in Alaska

-Alaska's UV index follows a seasonal pattern, with the lowest levels in December and January and the highest in June.
+Alaska's UV index follows a seasonal pattern, with the lowest levels in January (UV 0) and the highest in June (UV 5).
+The seasonal swing of 5.0 UV points means sun protection needs change significantly throughout the year.
 Here are the state-average UV levels by month:

 0